 6. Click on the select adverts command node and hold shift on your keyboard, now the +button will appear.
 Click on the + button and add an extract command.
 In the extract configuration box remove the text ($e.parentProp("href") and add this function: $e.remove().
 This is the remove command which will execute for each advert and will remove each of them from the HTML one by one.
 Since we are adding this command after the extract commands, ParseHub will first scrape the information for each advert and then it will remove them.

 7. Click on the + button next to For each item $createArray(1000) loop command and add an extract command.
 In the extract configuration box remove the text ($e.parentProp("href") and add enter "1".
 Name this command as same as listingValue.
 This command will execute and set the value of listingValue to 1 once all the adverts from the list are extracted and removed.

 8. Click on the + button next to the For each item (creatArray(1000) command and add a Conditional command.
 In the conditional command just write listingValue.
 This condition will be true if listingValue equals to 1.
 This condition will be true whenever we are done with the previous steps' commands (extracting and removing).

-9. Click on the + button next to If conditional command and add a Scroll command.
+10. Click on the + button next to Select container command and add a Scroll command.
 In the configuration, check the box Align to bottom.
 If the listingValue is 1 then the conditional command will proceed and scroll down the page to load more adverts.
 This process will be repeated based on the value of $createArray(x).

 Now Parsehub will select, extract and remove the data from HTML and scroll down to load more adverts.